How Pet-Friendly is St. Augustine?

 More of a Cat Person?

 We get it.
-When we said "pet-friendly" we're mostly talking about dogs.
+When we say "pet-friendly" we're mostly talking about dogs.
 If your furry friend is of the feline variety you probably had to leave the little fuzzer at home as most of them aren't great travelers.
 (Raise your hand if you've ever spent two days on the road with a cat and have the scars to prove it.)
 Just kidding.
 (Not really.)
 If you're in St. Augustine on vacation and need a fur fix with an animal that purrs, check out Witty Whisker Cat Cafe at the corner of Ponce de Leon Blvd. and Carrera Street.
 You can simply enjoy a beverage and a delicious baked treat while watching the kitties play in the room next door.
 Or, for a fee, you can actually visit and play with the cats.

 Chilling out in the pink room at the Frisky Cat Cafe.